 Council submits that it must be fundamentally understood, that in progressing the Draft TPP's to statutory implementation, the procedural requirements for planning instruments and subsequent outcomes will manifest at a local level.
 In preparing the Draft TPP's there must be a highly developed appreciation of what these outcomes will be 'on the ground' in the diverse settlement, natural and resource areas across the State.
-To that end, the State must be clear in its intentions in regard to expectations, or positions, on various matters where the implications in regard to the application of the TPP's will have a significant impact on regional and local strategic planning, particularly in regard to future growth and settlement.
+To that end, the State must be clear in its intentions in regard to expectations, or positions, on various matters where implications application of TPP's will the in regard to the the have а significant impact on regional and local strategic planning, particularly in regard to future growth and settlement.